iiPythonx/xpp/md/tutorials/2userInput.md

 ## Lesson

-In the previous lesson, you learned how to write your first x2 project, define and use a variable, and output a value into the terminal.
+In the previous lesson, you learned how to write your first x++ project, define and use a variable, and output a value into the terminal.
 In this lesson, you will learn how to get a user input and how to manipulate strings and numbers.

-So far, you should've gotten this in your `main.xt` file:
+So far, you should've gotten this in your `main.xpp` file:

 ```xt
 :: Main